-I have audited the accompanying financial report, being a special purpose financial report of the Tasmanian Building and Construction Industry Training Board (the Board), which comprises the statement of financial position as at 30 June 2018 and the statements of comprehensive income, changes in equity and cash flows for the year then ended, notes to the financial statements including a summary of significant accounting policies and other explanatory information and the statement by the Chairperson of the Board.
+I have audited the accompanying financial report, being a special purpose financial report of the Tasmanian Building and Construction Industry Training Board (the Board), which comprises the statement of financial position as at 30 June 2019 and the statements of comprehensive income, changes in equity and cash flows for the year then ended, notes to the financial statements including a summary of significant accounting policies and other explanatory information and the statement of certification by the members of the Board.

-In my opinion, the financial report presents fairly, in all material respects, the financial position of the Board as at 30 June 2018, and of its financial performance and cash flows for the year then ended in accordance with the financial reporting requirements of Section 10 of the Building and Construction Industry Training Fund Act 1990.
+In my opinion, the financial report presents fairly, in all material respects, the financial position of the board as at 30 June 2019, and its financial performance and cash flows for the year then ended in accordance with the financial reporting requirements of Section 10 of the Building and Construction Industry Training Fund Act 1990.